El Al: In-flight entertainment and Wi-Fi

 Personal AVOD screens are provided on all Boeing 777-200ERs and Boeing 787s, which also have a Wi-Fi network enabling access to the Internet using Viasat technology.
 Internet access is only available on flights to Europe, North America, and the Middle East, due to coverage restrictions.

 AVOD Streaming via a closed Wi-Fi network (i.e. without internet access) is provided on all Boeing 737s, where there are no personal AVOD screens.

 Accidents and incidents

 Monument for the Bijlmer disaster, Amsterdam of 4 October 1992.
 The monument was designed by architect Herman Hertzberger together with survivors.

 Over its history, El Al has been involved in the following incidents and accidents, involving both the aircraft actually operated by the airline and its outstations abroad.
-Most of these incidents are related to Palestinian terrorism, particularly in the period between 1968 and 1990, and so incidents are separated by terrorist and non-terrorist incidents.
+Most of these incidents are motivated by the Israeli-Palestinian conflict, particularly Palestinian terrorism against the airline in the period between 1968 and 1990, and so incidents are separated by terrorist, politically-motivated non-terrorist, and non-politically-motivated incidents.
 Despite these attacks, El Al has not lost a passenger on any passenger flight since 1955.